bmatusiak/gun/examples/requirejs/readme.md

 What is this
 ------------

-These Shows off how gun and other components can be used with requires.
+THis shows off how gun and other components can be used with requirejs.
-It uses requires to fetch and load like require in browser.
+It uses requirejs to fetch in browser and load like require in nodejs.
-This will allow developers that load the gun src instead of the built/bundle code So you can refresh after editing src without building gun for browser side
+This will allow developers that load the gun src instead of the built/bundle code for testing or if they use requirejs it shows them how to add it into there codebase You can refresh browser after editing src without building gun.

-setup
+Setup
 -----

 ```
 npm install express
 node server.js
 ```

 if you need ssl,  selfsigned can be used
 ```
 npm install selfsigned
 SSL=true node server.js
 ```